jaxxmelbourne27/MUST/README.md

 - *#dbutton* - button to close dialog

-- *dialog* - use a new dialog box
+- *#dialog* - use a new dialog box

 ## Notes

 MUST is currently in development.
-If you would like to suggest any ideas, please tell us at...
+If you would like to suggest any ideas, please tell us at jaxxmelbourne@outlook.com

-jaxxmelbourne@outlook.com